DataDog/dockercon-workshop/speakernotes.md

-x look at the step 5 logstash dockerfile and conf file x look at the step 5 docker-compose file x step 05 elasticsearch and kibana overview look at step 6 docker-compose file step 06 talk about instrumenting the app - where is it appropriate step 07 ** still need to write up
+x look at the step 5 logstash dockerfile and conf file x look at the step 5 docker-compose file x step 05 x elasticsearch and kibana overview x look at step 6 docker-compose file x step 06 x talk about instrumenting the app - where is it appropriate step 07 ** still need to write up